-The Broken Earth Trilogy, AND How Long Til Black Future Month AND The Inheritance Trilogy and The Awakened Kingdom AND Book One of Dreamblood - The Killing Moon
+The Broken Earth Trilogy, AND How Long Til Black Future Month AND The Inheritance Trilogy and The Awakened Kingdom AND the Dreamblood Duology The Killing Moon and The Shadowed Sun

 Bill's Stuff - N. K. Jemisin